muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Phanna, for his part, didn't seem too bothered and instead just offered some useless words.

 "That one's Pillow.
-Cushen is the one in the aquarium.
+Cushion is the one in the aquarium.
 Enjoy your day~"

 I wonder how he's able to tell them apart...